 Where are those funds now?

 In 2011, when IP 1’s funds were to be distributed to districts, the legislature decided to use the funds to fill budget holes rather than supplement or increase funds, stating that Nevada was still recovering from the recession.
-However, even as the economy improved, the legislature continued this ritual in 2013, 2015 and 2017 sessions, shifting room tax funds to balance the budget.
+However, even as the economy improved, the legislature continued this ritual in 2013, 2015, 2017 and 2019 legislative sessions, shifting room tax funds to balance the budget.

 Has the legislature addressed this?

 During the 2017 session, a bill to revert the money back into the Supplemental Fund died in committee.
 The Legislature is aware that it is not fulfilling the intent of the IP1 initiative.

 During the 2019 legislative session the Senate Finance and Assembly Means and Ways Committee voted unanimously to supplant IP1 dollars once again.

 What has been the result?

 Although it was touted as an effort to increase funds for education, not all of the tax dollars from Marijuana sales were going to education as advertised.

 A 10% tax on retail marijuana sales that was proposed by the Governor during the 2017 legislative session to support education was instead diverted to the state's rainy day fund in a last minute move during the legislative session.